scalar-labs/scalar-kubernetes/docs/CloudPermissions.md

-# Assign Required Cloud Permissions For Deploying Scalar DL
+# Cloud Permissions For Manual Scalar DL Environment Creation

-This guide explains how to assign required permissions for the users to create cloud resources for deploying Scalar DL on Azure.
+This guide explains how to assign required permissions for the users to manually create cloud resources for deploying Scalar DL on Azure and must be
+used with Scalar DL [manual deployment guide for Azure](./ManualDeploymentGuideScalarDLOnAzure.md).

 From the security perspective, it is better to give users limited permissions to protect the environment from unwanted activities.